kazuumaVII/kazuumaVII/README.md

 👨‍💻 About me
 ------------

-Hi and welcome on my profile !
-Let me introduce myself, François nice to meet you 🖐
+Hello and welcome to my profile!
+Let me introduce myself, I'm François, a freelance web developer, nice to meet you 🖐

-I am currently studying at [Ecole 42 Paris](https://42.fr/) and I have just finished my cursus Passionate about technology, I wanted to convert to web development.
-I quickly became interested in the technical part to become a good developer.
+After studying at [Ecole 42 Paris](https://42.fr/) and completing my studies, I decided to focus on web development.

+I quickly became interested in the technical aspects and committed myself to becoming a skilled developer.

-My skills in front-end development, with React and React-Native, allow me to efficiently produce functional graphical interfaces for web applications.
-My current goals are to acquire new knowledge/skills in this environment of web development.
+My proficiency in front-end development, using React and React-Native, allows me to efficiently create functional user interfaces for web applications.

+As a freelance developer, I have experience in working on a variety of projects for clients with different needs and requirements.

-Beyond my simple technical and graphic abilities, I am also a big fan of sports and music.
-My favorite areas are 👇
+My current goal is to continue acquiring new knowledge and skills in this field of web development.
+Beyond my technical and graphic abilities, I'm also a big fan of sports and music.
+My favorite areas include  👇

 ⚡ Website development with React JS </br>
 ⚛️ iOS/Android mobile app development with React Native </br>